Best Things to do in Cape Town in 3 Days!

 I am back with more coverage of my trip to South Africa!
 This trip was so epic I had to break down my visit into several posts.
 During my time in South Africa, I spent 3 days in Cape Town.
 Part of that time was spent at YMCAs, at schools and touring neighborhoods in Cape Town.
 3 days in Cape Town is not a long time.
 I could easily spend a month there.
-However, if you only have 3 days to tour the city, here are some of the most popular & interesting attractions in Cape Town.
+However, if you only have 3 days to tour the city, here are some of the best things to do in Cape Town.

 2) Robben Island: